On the topology of the limit sets of non-autonomous iterated function systems: Non-autonomous fractal squares and their generalizations

-\begin{proof} We prove that the simplicial complex $\mathcal{N}_{1, 2}$ is connected.
-The proof also shows that the simplicial complex $\mathcal{N}_{j, j+1}$ is connected for every $j \geq 1$, and it follows from Lemma \ref{lem:induction} and Corollary \ref{cor:finiteCon} that $J_j$ is connected for every $j \geq 1$.
-By Proposition \ref{prop:localConn}, $J = J_1$ is locally connected.
+\begin{proof} We prove that the simplicial complex $\mathcal{N}_{0, 1}$ is connected.
+The proof also shows that the simplicial complex $\mathcal{N}_{j, j+1}$ is connected for every $j \geq 0$, and it follows from Corollaries~\ref{cor:SuffConn} and \ref{cor:CompIsPathCon} that $J_j$ is connected, locally connected, and path-connected.

 Consider the covering $\{f_{\mathbf{i}}(X)\}_{\mathbf{i} \in I}$ of $X$, and call each set $f_{\mathbf{i}}(X)$ a piece.
 Then every piece intersects at least $d$ pieces.
 For example, if $\mathbf{0} = (0, \dots, 0)$, then the piece $f_{\mathbf{0}}(X)$ intersects each piece $f_{\mathbf{i}}(X)$ for which $\mathbf{0}$ and $\mathbf{i}$ are adjacent.